 The code being delivered to the browser in the initial demo failed every basic web performance test; the scripts should to be precompiled, concatenated and minified before being delivered on a production website.

 .js file conversion and it is smart enough to recognise CommonJS

 The React Tools solve one piece of the puzzle but the individual scripts still need concatenating and then minifying.
-Usually when working with a build process requiring several steps a task runner such as Grunt or Gulp.js would be useful but with such a simple application–and one intended to run on both the server and in the browser–we can just use Browserify and NPM package scripts.
+Usually when working with a build process requiring several steps a task runner such as Grunt or Gulp.js would be useful but with such a simple application–and one intended to run on both the server and in the browser–we can just use the module bundler Browserify and NPM package scripts for orchestration.

 We don’t need a task runner because Browserify supports extensions or ‘source transforms’ through which it can pipe each script it processes.
 There are transforms available for both precompiling JSX (Reactify) and minifying the output (Uglifyify).
 All the packages can be installed via NPM, making sure to save them as dependencies to the package manifest:

 The build process can now be run but to save repetitively typing the commands they can also be saved to the package manifest as package scripts.
 NPM already has shortcuts for common use cases such as

 npm test and

 npm start and arbitrary development and production build scripts can be defined to execute Browserify with the appropriate transforms and flags:

 The two package scripts can then be run in sequence: